amid135/Matplotlib-challenge/README.md

 1. Clone the Repository:
 2. Run the Analysis:
-  o	Use Jupyter Notebook or any Python environment to open and execute the provided scripts. o	Ensure all dependencies are installed (pandas, matplotlib, etc.).
+  - Use Jupyter Notebook or any Python environment to open and execute the provided scripts.
+  - Ensure all dependencies are installed (pandas, matplotlib, etc.).
 3. Explore the Data:
-  o	Navigate through the Jupyter notebooks to view detailed code and visualizations for each task. o	Modify parameters or data selections as needed to further analyze the dataset.
+  - Navigate through the Jupyter notebooks to view detailed code and visualizations for each task.
+  - Modify parameters or data selections as needed to further analyze the dataset.
 4. Contribute and Customize:
-  o	Feel free to expand or customize the analysis based on your interests or additional questions. o	Make use of the provided dataset and code structure to explore further insights.
+  - Feel free to expand or customize the analysis based on your interests or additional questions.
+  - Make use of the provided dataset and code structure to explore further insights.

 Conclusion